kevmasajedi/And-DSP-for-All/Fundamentals_of_Linear_Systems/readme.md

 As you can see in this plot, there are three important characteristics about the _frequency response:_

 * __Periodicity__: The frequency response of a system is periodic with a period of 2π.
 This means that if you shift the frequency axis by 2π, the response will be identical to the original response.
-[Why?🐇🕳](periodicity/readme.md)
+[Why periodic?🐇🕳](periodicity/readme.md)

 * __Symmetry of Magnitude__ related to π: The magnitude of the frequency response exhibits a symmetry around π.
 That is, if you reflect the magnitude plot about the vertical line at π, you get the same plot.
+[Why symmetric?🐇🕳](magnitude_symmetry/readme.md)

 * __Anti-symmetry of Phase__ related to π: The phase of the frequency response exhibits an anti-symmetry around π.
 That is, if you reflect the phase plot about the vertical line at π, you get the negative of the original plot.
+[Why anti-symmetric?🐇🕳](phase_anti_symmetry/readme.md)

 ## Footnotes 📝
 __Not everything is linear:__ Despite their widespread use and importance, linear systems have inherent limitations.
 They are only valid for systems that exhibit a linear relationship between inputs and outputs, which is often not the case for many real-world systems.
 Nonlinear systems, characterized by complex and unpredictable behavior, pose significant challenges for scientists and engineers.
 For an introduction, you can read the book _Chaos: Making a New Science_ by James Gleick.